Seeing through the smoke

 plumes and threads

-swirling through
+swirling through the water

 as they slowly descend.